 The senior seminar is oriented toward both theory and method.
-Through archival research, fieldwork, and coordination with local preservation organizations, students complete a senior thesis as the final requirement for the CHP major.
+Through archival research, and fieldwork, students complete a senior thesis as the final requirement for the CHP major.

 CHP499: Independent Study (3 Credits)

 A student may work independently with a faculty member in an area not covered by a regularly scheduled course offering.
 Open to Seniors Only